tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/redshift-cluster-audit-logging-enabled.md

       → → Overall Result: true

-      This result means that all resources have passed the policy check for the policy redshift-cluster-public-access-check.
+      This result means that all resources have passed the policy check for the policy redshift-cluster-audit-logging-enabled.

       ✓ Found 0 resource violations

-      redshift-cluster-audit-logging-enabled.sentinel:128:1 - Rule "main"
+      redshift-cluster-audit-logging-enabled.sentinel:84:1 - Rule "main"
         Value:
           true
 ```